linx-software/Camunda-Workflow/README.md

 Items not implemented:
 1. UI.
 There is no UI for user tasks.
 We can use the tasklist provided by Camunda (http://localhost:8080/camunda/app/ in the default installation) or build our own.
 This project has two endpoints under *API* in the *UI* folder in Linx to show how we can access Camunda to build our own UI.
-1. Tests that confirms the accuracy of the resultant data.
-The current tests only tests the process.
+1. Tests that confirm the accuracy of the resultant data.
+The current tests only test the process.
 1. Logging.

 ## Production